-There may be 39 million migraine sufferers in the US alone, but they don’t experience all of the same symptoms.
+There may be 39 million migraineurs in the US alone, but they don’t experience all of the same symptoms.
 We’re going to take a closer look at the symptoms of five of the many different categories of migraines.
 Then we will consider a natural therapy that has been proven effective in dozens of case studies.

 #1 Migraine without Aura

 These used to be referred to as common migraines, but since that downplayed how debilitating migraines are, the term was changed to migraine without aura.
 What are its symptoms?
 Here are some of the more common ones: